Naysrania18/OWASP-WSTG-Top-10---100-Question-Quiz/README.md

 This is a **100-question interactive quiz** based on the **OWASP Web Security Testing Guide (WSTG) v4**.
 It's designed to help security professionals, penetration testers, and students test and reinforce their knowledge of web application security testing methodologies.

-The quiz covers all major WSTG categories with questions randomly distributed across A, B, C, and D options — providing a realistic and challenging testing experience.

 ---

 ## 🎯 Key Features